 Currently, a student majoring in Financial Technology at HKU.
 Areas of interest include finance, economics, politics, and Web 3.

 Hello everyone!
-My name is Rachel and I am currently a third-year Biomedical Engineering Student at UCL.
+My name is Rachel and I am currently a final year Biomedical Engineering Student at UCL.
 My research experience with Laidlaw was centred around an imaging technique called photoacoustic imaging, which is a novel technique using laser-induced sound waves to provide highly-detailed images of the structure of our bodies.
 I am very passionate about medtech, environmental sustainability design and technology-- let's chat!

 Hi, I am Natalie Magness, a first-year Human Sciences student at University College London interested in biological anthropology and social entrepreneurship.
 I am a strong believer that seeing humans through both a biological and social-cultural perspective will bring us closer to solving our biggest global issues.